MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/building-your-first-graph.md

 ## (1) Creating an ontology

-Your ontology is the like the 'dictionary' of your graph, containing the definitions of the entities you want to use and what properties they have.
+Your ontology is the like the 'dictionary' of your graph, containing the definitions of the entities you want to use and what properties and relationships they have.
 The ontology defines the entity types, and then later we'll import data to create actual entities.
 So for example, in this step we'll define a 'City' entity that has a 'CityName' property, and later on we'll create actual city entites, e.g. Kniman, Cubero and so on.

 To get started, choose **Configure Ontology** from the Overview page, or choose the **Configure your ontology** option from the menu blade.